TWS2401/Dame-Tu-Cosita-Mega-Drive-Adventure/README.txt

 "Dame Tu Cosita: Mega Drive Adventure" is a work-in-progress hack of Sonic The Hedgehog.
-It is based off of recent internet memes within recent years.
+It is based off of internet memes within recent years.
 It includes original level layouts and palette changes.
 The hack includes 6 different zones:

 Mars Zone - based off of the "Dame Tu Cosita" music video background Walmart Zone - based off of the infamous Jake Paul quote "WALMART"